simonpasquier/openshift_templates/prometheus_ha/README.md

 These templates allow to deploy a pair of Prometheus/AlertManager instances for high availability.
+OAuth proxies run in front of the services for authentication/authorization.

-The Prometheus servers retrievs the list of AlertManager instances through the Kubernetes service discovery.
+Note that the Prometheus servers retrieve the list of AlertManager instances through the Kubernetes service discovery.

 # Compatibility

 This example has only be tested with OpenShift 3.7.
-Note that because of an [issue](https://github.com/openshift/origin/issues/13401) with DNS resolution, AlertManager instances won't setup the mesh automatically.
+Because of an [issue](https://github.com/openshift/origin/issues/13401) with DNS resolution, AlertManager instances won't setup the mesh automatically.
 To workaround the problem, you need to add the `hostname` field to the endpoints defintion: